Marilyn Hagerty: 2012 Olive Garden review

-In March 2012, for her "Eatbeat" column, Hagerty wrote a review of a recently opened Olive Garden restaurant in Grand Forks, ND.
-The review was overall positive, stating that "the chicken Alfredo ($10.95) was warm and comforting on a cold day," and calling the Olive Garden "the largest and most beautiful restaurant now operating in Grand Forks."
+In March 2012, for her "Eatbeat" column, Hagerty wrote a review of a recently opened Olive Garden restaurant in Grand Forks.
+The review stated that "the chicken Alfredo ($10.95) was warm and comforting on a cold day", and calling the Olive Garden "the largest and most beautiful restaurant now operating in Grand Forks".

-Blogs started linking to the review the day after it was published, due to the novelty of an unironic, positive review of a chain restaurant.
+Blogs started linking to the review the day after it was published, due to the novelty of an unironic, seemingly positive review of a chain restaurant.
 In an interview, Hagerty said she was unfazed by the attention, though she found much of it "rather condescending".
-She appeared March 20, 2012 on Anderson and was interviewed on CNN and ABC.
+She appeared on Anderson on March 20, 2012, and was interviewed on CNN and ABC.

-Her son James R. Hagerty, a reporter for the Wall Street Journal, wrote an article in that newspaper about her newfound fame.
+Her son James R. Hagerty, a reporter for The Wall Street Journal, wrote an article in that newspaper about her newfound fame.
 He noted that "She doesn't like to say anything bad" in her reviews, and "If she writes more about the décor than the food, you might want to eat somewhere else."

-Personal life

-Hagerty is of Danish descent.
-In addition to her son (James), she and her husband had two daughters, Gail Hagerty (born 1953), presiding judge of the South Central Judicial District of North Dakota, chambered in Bismarck (whose husband Dale Sandstrom is a justice of the North Dakota Supreme Court) and Carol Werner (1954–2011), a lawyer.

-During the 1997 Grand Forks flood, Jack and Marilyn Hagerty evacuated to Bismarck, North Dakota, where Jack died on June 13, 1997.